TusharBhatia34/project_Petmatch/README.md

 - user can update their profile
 - user can edit/delete their own post
 - user can delete their account
+- user can search and filter the posts
+- user can see applications of pets they have applied for

 However, several features are still under development or planned for future updates:

-- Searching and filtering options for pet listings
 - Terms and conditions integration
-- Viewing of user's own applied applications
-- Additional enhancements and functionalities
+- adding design for error and no result

 I am actively working on these features and will update the status as development progresses.
-Contributions and feedback are welcome to help improve the app.
+Contributions and feedbacks are welcome.

 ## Features
 **Pet Match** includes the following features: